EXPLORE THIS STORY

 DOMINANT ANGLE

-Kyiv sounds the alarm on the 'pro-Russian turn' but acknowledges the vote is primarily anti-corruption
+Kyiv sounds alarm over 'pro-Russian turn' but acknowledges vote was primarily anti-corruption

 Dominant angle identified — does not reflect unanimity of this country’s media